 How do I arrange a trek in Nepal?

-A lot of people book tours and treks online.
+A lot of people book trekking tours and treks to Nepal online.
 It’s not a bad idea if you are stuck for time, or have ample cash.
 In general it’s considerably more expensive than arranging one yourself within Nepal.